pwtail/readme/README.md

 **For web applications mostly**

-The approach is mainly oriented at the web applications. **django** will be definitely supported.
+Balrog is mainly oriented at the web applications. **django** will be definitely supported.
-The thing is that balrog requires an ecosystem of libraries written or adapted specifically for it.
+The thing is that the approach requires an ecosystem of libraries written or adapted specifically for it.
-So, web applications fit well, since they have a predictable and a quite limited set of needs.
+So, web applications fit well, since they have a predictable and limited scope.

 **An example**